jkrieger6/Employee-tracker/README.md

 A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Project Description
+A command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+Once the application has been started the user will be prompted wiht a list to choose from for the employee database.
+The user can choose which table to look at in an ordered table and then can choose to add, update, or delete from the table.
+The user can also choose to exit the application.

 ## Visuals
 * For a walkthrough video on how to use this application, please click the following link: